edgeimpulse/expert-projects/eeg-data-machine-learning-part-2.md

 description: Use a consumer-grade EEG device to control and manipulate a computer application, select letters, choose images, and communicate via thought.
 ---

-# Using EEG-data and Machine Learning to Communicate via Computer Applications
+# Using EEG Data and Machine Learning to Communicate via Computer Applications

 Created By:
 Thomas Vikstrom